Enhanced adic formalism and perverse t-structures for higher Artin stacks: Introduction

-In particular, when $\tp=0$, we recover the usual $t$-structure in the non-adic case and obtain the similar usual $t$-structure in the adic case.
-When $\tp$ is the middle perversity evaluation, we generalize the classical notion of middle perverse $t$-structure for schemes, in both non-adic and adic cases.
+In particular, when $\sfp=0$, we recover the usual t-structure in the non-adic case and obtain the similar usual t-structure in the adic case.
+When $\sfp$ is the middle perversity evaluation, we generalize the classical notion of middle perverse t-structure for schemes to Artin stacks, in both non-adic and adic cases.

-In \Sec \ref{3ss:constructible_adic_perverse_t}, we show that under certain conditions on $(\Lambda,\fm)$ and the perversity smooth evaluation $\sf p$, the adic perverse $t$-structure restricts to the one on $\rD_{\cons}(\cX,\Lambda_{\bullet})_{\adic}$.
-In particular, when $\sf p$ is the middle perversity smooth evaluation (that is, the middle perversity function in the case of schemes), the corresponding (adic) perverse $t$-structure coincides with the one defined by Laszlo--Olsson \cite{LO3}, under their further restrictions on $(\Lambda,\fm)$ and $\cX$.
+In \Sec\ref{3ss:constructible_adic_perverse_t}, we show that in the $\fm$-adic formalism, under certain conditions on $(\Lambda,\fm)$ and the perversity smooth evaluation $\sfp$, the adic perverse t-structure restricts to the one on $\rD(\cX,\Lambda_{\bullet})_{\ra,\rc}$.
+In particular, when $\sfp$ is the middle perversity smooth evaluation (that is, the middle perversity function in the case of schemes), the corresponding (adic) perverse t-structure coincides with the one defined by Laszlo--Olsson \cite{LO3}, under their further restrictions on $(\Lambda,\fm)$ and $\cX$.

-In \Sec \ref{4}, we prove several additional $\infty$-categorical descent properties of derived $\infty$-categories and their adic version we have constructed.
-In particular, we have the following theorem, which is the incarnation on the level of usual derived categories of the main result in \Sec \ref{4ss:hyperdescent}.
+In \Sec\ref{4}, we prove several hyperdescent properties of derived $\infty$-categories and their adic version we have constructed.
+In particular, we have the following theorem, which is the incarnation\footnote{To deduce Theorem \ref{0th:descent}, we use the same argument in \cite{LZ1}*{6.2.14}.} on the level of usual derived categories of the main results in this chapter.
+For simplicity, we only state in the $\fm$-adic formalism.